britishlibrary/peripleo/README.md

 7. Open your new repository either by clicking on the link shown when import completes, or by following the link to 'Your repositories' revealed by clicking on your name-badge icon, top-right.
 8. Click on `Settings`.
 9. Click on `Actions` and `General`.
-10. In the 'Actions permissions' section, select `Allow all actions and reusable workflows` and click on `Save`;
+10. In the 'Actions permissions' section, select `Allow all actions and reusable workflows` and click on `Save`.
 11. Click on `Pages`.
 12. In the 'Source' section, click on 'None' and select `Main`; next to that, select folder `/docs` in the drop-down list.
 13. Click on `Save`.